overvis/opcb-release/README.md

 -   Configure alarms for operational parameters thresholds or connection errors.
--   Set up a “chain of responsibility” requiring alarm confirmations from personnel and escalating them on the absence of response.
+-   Set up a “chain of responsibility” requiring alarm confirmations from personnel and escalating them in the absence of response.
 -   All alarm actions are logged and ready for review.

 **Real-time monitoring and control:**